Can Shoplifting Charges be Dropped by the Store?

 While we do not negotiate with stores usually, we will begin the negotiation process as soon as possible with the court prosecutor on your behalf.
 Remember, the prosecutor has the final say in negotiations in the case, not the store.

 Do I Pay the $150 Demand Letter?

-In addition to turning the case over to police for prosecution, most stores will have you sign waivers and even agreements to pay money if you are caught shoplifting.
-A $150 demand letter is very common, and I am seeing more instances where clients were forced to sign this document, and even make payment, on the spot, before being arrested!
-While this $150 demand of payment is currently legal under Georgia law, it does not affect your criminal prosecution and paying it will not somehow make the case go away.
+In addition to turning the case over to the police for prosecution, most stores will have you sign waivers and even agreements to pay money if you are caught shoplifting.
+A $150 demand letter is very common, and I am seeing more instances where clients were forced to sign this document, and even make a payment, on the spot, before being arrested!
+While this $150 demand for payment is currently legal under Georgia law, it does not affect your criminal prosecution and paying it will not somehow make the case go away.
 In fact, you are giving your money to them for nothing.
 There is no benefit to paying this demand.
 Like any other civil demand letter, it can be litigated should they choose.
 (To date, I have never seen a client receive any more than 2-3 of these empty demand letters before they stop.)

 If you are receiving letters and notices, even on an attorney's letterhead, demanding money for the incident, call us, not them.
 Unlike these California, Florida, and New York debt collectors, we will help you actually win your case and clear your arrest record.